muaz-khan/WebRTC-Experiment/RTCMultiConnection/README.md

 ##### Renegotiation

-Cases:

-1. You're sharing files in a group; or doing text chat; and suddenly want to share audio/video or screen among a few users or the entire group.
-2. In video-conferencing room; you want to sharing screen.
-3. In audio-conferencing room; you want to share video or screen or data.
-4. In screen sharing room; you want to share audio/video or data.

-You want to use same peer-connection to append dynamic streams at runtime.
+Renegotiation means you want to use same peer-connections to append dynamic streams at runtime.

 ```javascript
 // runtime sharing of audio/video among all users